Sagarshivalingappaathani/Cyber-Threat-Detection/README.md

 - **DoS (Denial of Service):**
   Overwhelming a website or network with too much traffic, making it slow or unavailable.
-  _Example:_ An online shopping website gets flooded with millions of fake requests at once, making the site so slow that real customers can’t access it.
-This is like hundreds of people blocking a store’s entrance so no one else can get inside.
+  _Example:_ An online shopping website gets flooded with millions of fake requests at once, making the site so slow that real customers can't access it.
+This is like hundreds of people blocking a store's entrance so no one else can get inside.

 - **Fuzzers:**
   These attacks send random or unexpected data to a system to see how it reacts and find weaknesses.
-  _Example:_ Imagine a website’s contact form.
-A fuzzer attack would enter strange symbols, extremely long text, or unexpected data types to crash the website or make it behave oddly — revealing vulnerabilities developers didn’t expect.
+  _Example:_ Imagine a website's contact form.
+A fuzzer attack would enter strange symbols, extremely long text, or unexpected data types to crash the website or make it behave oddly — revealing vulnerabilities developers didn't expect.

 - **Generic:**
   Attacks on encrypted data by trying every possible password or key until one works.
   _Example:_ A hacker uses a **brute-force attack** on an email account by trying thousands of common passwords until they find the right one.
-It’s like trying every key on a keychain until one unlocks the door.
+It's like trying every key on a keychain until one unlocks the door.

 - **Analysis:**
   Scanning a network to gather information and identify weak points.
-  _Example:_ A hacker uses a tool like **Nmap** to scan a company’s network and see which devices are connected and which ports are open.
+  _Example:_ A hacker uses a tool like **Nmap** to scan a company's network and see which devices are connected and which ports are open.
 Open ports can sometimes be entry points for attacks.

 - **Backdoors:**
   Secret, unauthorized ways to access a system without going through normal security.